Storing food in the right way helps keep it fresh and tasty for longer meaning less is being wasted. That's good for the environment and your money.

 Did you know you can freeze all of these foods?

-- Hard cheeses − it's very tempting to splurge on lots of yummy cheese at Christmas, but it doesn't always get eaten.
-Thankfully, cheddar and parmesan can be grated and stilton crumbled before popping in the freezer − then add straight into soups, pasta, lasagne, gratins − the possibilities are endless!
+- hard cheeses – cheddar and parmesan can be grated and stilton crumbled before popping in the freezer – then added straight into soups, pasta, lasagne, gratins

-- Fresh herbs − add them to oil and/or butter then freeze to use again another time
+- fresh herbs – add them to oil or butter then freeze to use again another time

-- Bread - when buying bread over the Christmas holidays, remember to put some straight into the freezer.
-It keeps perfectly for when it is needed, and you can use a sliced loaf at breakfast by toasting slices straight from frozen.
+- bread - bread keeps perfectly in the freezer for when it is needed, and you can use a sliced loaf at breakfast by toasting slices straight from frozen